particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 ability to iterate quickly to provide viability and value in as little time as possible.

-Particle's **single device OTA** functions helps enable your embedded development team to rapidly prototype and innovate.
-OTA updates can be sent with a click of a button in our IDEs (available both in [Workbench](https://www.particle.io/workbench/) and our [Web IDE](https://build.particle.io)), our via our developer-approved [REST API](https://docs.particle.io/reference/device-cloud/api/).
+Particle's **single device OTA** functions help enable your embedded development team to rapidly prototype and innovate.
+OTA updates can be sent with a click of a button in our IDEs (available both in [Workbench](https://www.particle.io/workbench/) and our [Web IDE](https://build.particle.io)), or via our developer-approved [REST API](https://docs.particle.io/reference/device-cloud/api/).

 #### Moving to Production

-As you begin to deploy large numbers of devices, it is imperative to have the ability to safely batch OTA update many devices at a time.
+As you begin to deploy large numbers of devices, it is imperative to have the ability to safely batch OTA updates to many devices at one time.
 This is what allows you to roll out new software features, fix bugs, or patch security holes across your fleet.